lokanta/lokanta.github.io/_posts/2021-01-21-curious-case.md

 It’s important to remember that this book is not Buddhist scripture.
 Like Colema’s Bark treatment of Rumi, where references to Islam were removed, Weingast systematically erases fundamental Buddhist doctrinal concepts from the original texts, often changing the meaning and doctrinal message entirely.
 He frequently removes references to the Buddha’s instructions from the poems; despite the nun’s themselves including these teachings, after all, those instructions helped them attain enlightenment, yet they are extraneous to Weingast.
 He also removes essential Buddhist concepts like the Eightfold Noble Path, the three enlightenment knowledges, stages of attainment, and the super-human powers claimed by the women themselves.
 References to Mara, rebirth, people and place names are frequently omitted.
 Even the Buddha himself is unceremoniously excluded!

-## Erasing the Buddha Dhamma

-The importance of maintaining the Dhamma faithfully and accurately is repeated many times in the scriptures.
-In the sutta called *The Counterfeit of the True Teaching,* the Buddha states that the disappearance of the true teaching wont happen like a ship that sinks all at once, but rather it will disappears gradually, bit by bit.
-Looking at Weingast’s approach above, where step by step he strayed further and further away from the source text and introduced his own versions, one can see how easy it is for the true teachings to become lost.
-The widespread distribution and popularity of Weingasts’s book is a great concern, because people will end up being more familiar with Weingast’s so-called version, whilst completely unfamiliar with the actual poems of the Therīgāthā.
-The Buddha compares this situation to people unknowingly being fooled by counterfeit gold:

-> *The true teaching doesn’t disappear as long the counterfeit of the true teaching hasn’t appeared in the world.
-But when the counterfeit of the true teaching appears in the world then the true teaching disappears.
-It’s like true gold, which doesn’t disappear as long as counterfeit gold hasn’t appeared in the world.
-But when counterfeit gold appears in the world then real gold disappears.*
->
->  *In the same way, the true teaching doesn’t disappear as long the counterfeit of the true teaching hasn’t appeared in the world.
-But when the counterfeit of the true teaching appears in the world then the true teaching disappears.* [Saddhammappatirūpaka Sutta SN 16.13 Trans.
-Sujato](https://suttacentral.net/sn16.13/en/sujato)

-It’s important to remember that this book is not Buddhist scripture.
-Like Coleman Bark's treatment of Rumi, where references to Islam were removed, Weingast systematically erases fundamental Buddhist doctrinal concepts from the original texts, often changing the meaning and doctrinal message entirely.
-He frequently removes references to the Buddha’s instructions from the poems; despite the nun’s themselves including these teachings, after all, those instructions helped them attain enlightenment, yet they are extraneous to Weingast.
-He also removes essential Buddhist concepts like the Eightfold Noble Path, the three enlightenment knowledges, stages of attainment, and the super-human powers claimed by the women themselves.
-References to Mara, rebirth, people and place names are frequently omitted.
-Even the Buddha himself is unceremoniously excluded!

 ### Comparison 3

 A good example of the pattern of addition and removal in Weingast’s poems can be seen in the case of Mettikā Theri: